AlbertKurtz/fast_dse/README.md

 uv pip install -e .[dev]
 ```

-This will compile the Rust extension and install it into your virtual environment so you can immediately `import build_crystal`.
+This will compile the Rust extension and install it into your virtual environment so you can immediately `import fast_dse`.

 **Alternative with pip:**